-From 10 to 13 of March 2019 the third plenary meeting of the TO-INN network of Latin American and European Universities took place in Mexico City.
-This was hosted by the Universidad Pedagógica Nacional, one of the two the Mexican partners in this project.
+From 10 to 13 March 2019, the third plenary meeting of the TO-INN network of Latin American and European Universities took place in Mexico City.
+This was hosted by the Universidad Pedagógica Nacional, one of the Mexican partner institutions in this project.
 Dra.
-Rosa Maria, the rector of this university welcomed us all, the first day.
-She actively participated in the workshop and all activities of the project.
+Rosa Maria, rector of this university welcomed us, the first day.
+She participated in the workshop and all activities of the project.

-The meeting stared with a conference in which famous Angel Diaz-Barriga, Professor in Education gave a workshop on innovation in education.
-He presented a hostorical overview of primary education teacher education in Latin America, the transition in which México and several other countries are in, the challenges of inclusive education, the globalizing world, the digital generation of students, and all the problems faced by teachers every day.
+The meeting stared with a conference in which famous Ángel Diaz-Barriga, Professor in Education gave a workshop on innovation in education.
+He presented a historical overview of primary education teacher education in Latin America, the transition in which Mexico and several other countries are in, the challenges of inclusive education, the globalizing world, the digital generation of students, and all the problems faced by teachers every day.

 This highly interesting lecture was followed by a panel discussion in which renouned scholars from various universities in the TO-INN project participated.

 The following days were spent with all partners, working on the deliverables of the four dimensions of the TO-INN project: Social Dimension, Curriculum Relevance, Teacher Innovation, Governance and Policy.

 During the session the VU team proposed an edited book titled: “Culture, Citizenship, Participation, Perspectives from Latin America on Inclusive Education”.
 Many enthusiastic reactions were given by partners who would will submit a chapter to this book.
 This book is to be released in September 2019, during the final conference of TO-INN.
 It will be published in two languages: Spanish and English translation.
 The aim is to disclose this Latin-American academic community and their interesting discussions to a global English-speaking academic audience.